Four Things Suicide Attempt Survivors Want You To Know

 One of the biggest challenges faced by suicide attempt survivors is the stigma they have to face on their way to find help.
 Telling someone you attempted suicide is hard enough.
 Hearing that it was selfish to try in the first place certainly doesn’t make it easier to open up.

-Survivors of suicide attempts need compassion, not judgment.
+Survivors of suicide attempts need compassion, not judgement.
 They need support as they navigate their way through the abyss of stigma, shame, guilt and stereotypes that surrounds suicide.
 The suicide attempt survivor from Everyday Feminism wants everyone to understand that the decision to end one’s life is not one that is taken lightly and is “not indicative of a character flaw, rather of immense pain that we have carried for too long.”